Time Lord Victorious: Daleks!

 Daleks! is an animated series based on the eponymous fictional extra-terrestrial race of mutants from the British science fiction television series Doctor Who.
-The series was written by James Goss as the final instalment in the multi-platform story arc Time Lord Victorious.
+The series was written by James Goss as the final installment in the multi-platform story arc Time Lord Victorious.
 The series was released in 5 weekly 10-minute episodes from 12 November 2020 on the official Doctor Who YouTube channel.
 The CGI animation was created by Studio Liddell.
 The cast includes Nicholas Briggs as the Daleks, Joe Sugg as R-41, Anjli Mohindra as the Mechanoid Queen, and Ayesha Antoine as Mechonoid 2150 and the Chief Archivist.

 Following the previous events of Time Lord Victorious, the Daleks ransack the Archive of Islos, only to find that their home planet Skaro has been invaded.
 Huw Fullerton wrote in Radio Times that the series was "an enjoyable little corner of the Doctor Who universe", although he criticized the visual effects as "a little lacklustre".
 Aidan Mason of Pop Culture Beast stated that, "this series is a decent watch, especially Planet of the Mechanoids", but stated that the finale was, "full of holes and tropes, as well as slightly rushed."